5 minutes with Amy Robinson

 What’s been your favourite project/type of project to date?

 I always enjoy working on tourism projects, but essentially my favourite projects are large multilingual projects that require typesetting as well, as you really get to see the intricacies of the different challenges that come up when working into different languages and fitting them into the artwork.

 I’ve always been interested in languages ever since I was little.
 I have very fond memories of listening to some world music CDs of my Mum’s and being fascinated by the foreign language songs, especially the Portuguese one Lambada, which is still a favourite of mine today, and it’s nice to finally be able to understand the words.
 If I’m driving on a long journey I like to have a Portuguese karaoke session!

 What do you enjoy doing in your spare time?

 In my spare time I juggle sewing, running, salsa dancing, hiking and cooking.
 I try and read a lot as well as having an active social life, so there’s a fair amount of Project Management that goes into my out-of-work hours too!

 I think I’d have to say the top of Sugar Loaf Mountain in Rio.
 I’d come down every now and then to have a cocktail and enjoy some Brazilian night life but I think I could happily spend the rest of my life up there and never get bored of the view.

 Where do you want to travel to next?

-I’d like to explore Italy more, so will need to get some recommendations from my fellow PM Marina before I plan a visit!
+I’d like to explore Italy more, so will need recommendations before I visit.
 Further afield, I really enjoyed my visit to China earlier in the year (as you’ll see from my photo!) and would love to go back and see Beijing.